 It’s probably the most popular rewards card among travel enthusiasts.
 The Chase Sapphire Reserve combines great ways to earn points, flexible ways to spend them, and lots of great perks.
 Here are our top 9 reasons to have the Chase Sapphire Reserve for Disney vacations.

-1) Use Points to Pay for Park Tickets & Food
+1) Use Points to Pay for Park Tickets, Hotels & Food

 2) Even More Value from 13 Travel Partners

 In many cases, you can get even more value from each point when you transfer them directly into programs like Southwest Airlines, Hyatt, United Airlines, and others.
 We love to use our points for flights on Southwest or book nights in hotels like Hyatt House Anaheim (12,000 points) or Hyatt Regency Grand Cypress (15,000 points).
 Check out our Top 10 list for Disney World or Disneyland to find some of our favorite examples.

 Every year, Chase automatically credits back to you the first $300 you spend in travel categories.
 And the definition they use of travel is really broad, including things like tolls and parking fees.
 It’s really easy to earn the credit and it happens automatically.

 Travel Credit Categories – airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds and operators of passenger trains, buses, taxis, limousines, ferries, toll bridges and highways, and parking lots and garages.

 If you use a Chase Ultimate Rewards Strategy, you may have another card like the Chase Freedom or Chase Freedom Unlimited.
 These earn tons of points with their own bonus categories.
 Chase allows you to combine all your points into one account.
 So, you can pool all your other points into your Sapphire Reserve account before spending them on your Disney vacation.